- Starting an appraisal process

 To complete an appraisal, click the Review Status icon besides the appraisal you want to complete.

-You will be alerted of any pending employee appraisals yet to completed.
+Once the necessary changes are completed ,publish the review again and click Complete Appraisal to complete the review.
+You will be alerted if there are pending employee appraisals that are yet to completed when completing an appraisal.
 If you still want to complete the appraisal click Confirm.

 To view data of all completed appraisals go to the Reports section.

-If you want reopen a completed appraisal, click the Review status icon beside the appraisal.
+If you want to reopen a completed appraisal, click the Review status icon beside the appraisal.

 Click Restart Appraisal.